matijakolaric-com/django-music-publisher/docs/introduction.rst

 It skips a lot of rarely used fields, leaving the values blank.
 When the fields are required in CWR, it uses reasonable defaults, e.g.:

-* Musical Work Desitribution is set to Unclassified
+* Musical Work Distribution is set to Unclassified
-* Recorded indicator is set to Uknown if no recording has been entered and to Yes if it has been entered
+* Recorded indicator is set to Unknown if no recording has been entered and to Yes if it has been entered
 * Grand Rights Indicator is set to No
 * Reversionary Indicator is left empty
 * First Recording Refusal Indicator is set to No